tejeez/efr32-template/README.md

 and choose the `example` folder.
 Press Ctrl+Shift+B to compile and F5 to start debugging.
 Remember to compile the code before debugging.

+To make IntelliSense work for EMLIB functions, fix the defines and paths in *.vscode/c_cpp_properties.json* to match your EFR32 model and SDK location.

 # Licensing